 A light sweat is a bit more complicated than a sign.
 The absence of sweating under conditions where you would typically sweat, also known as hypohidrosis, often indicates heat exhaustion, partially or caused by dehydration.

 Heat exhaustion refers to any mild heat-related illness.
 Nausea, vomiting, and weakness are all symptoms of heat exhaustion when the body does not cool down through sweating.

 Extreme heat exhaustion is called heatstroke and indicates the total failure of your body to regulate its temperature.

 Symptoms of heatstroke include:

 - Fast heart rate

 - Loss of consciousness

-While dehydration is not always the cause of excessive sweating, it is likely a factor if you are sweating little during a training session.
+While dehydration is not always the cause of excessive sweating, it is likely a factor if you sweat little during a training session.

 Because of this, be sure to take note of your sweat levels mid-workout.
 Hydrate often to replenish electrolytes if you’re sweating too much, and find a way to externally cool your body temperature if you’re sweating too much.

-Dehydration looks different in everyone, so you probably won’t have all of the symptoms listed above even if you are dehydrated.
-As a result, it is important to know your own body and find out what your body’s response is to the loss of those vital electrolytes.
+Dehydration looks different in everyone, so you probably won’t have all of the symptoms listed above, even if you are dehydrated.
+As a result, it is essential to know your own body and find out what your body’s response is to the loss of those vital electrolytes.